 Kentucky’s Great American Oil Well

-An 1829 spring-pole well drilled seeking brine finds oil instead.
-Petroleum from Kentucky’s Great American Oil Well is later bottled and sold for medicinal purposes.
-Also known as the Old American Well and the First Great American Gusher, the Kentucky discovery among the earliest commercial U.S. oil wells.
+An 1829 spring-poled well seeking brine found oil instead.
+Petroleum from Kentucky’s Great American Oil Well would be bottled and sold for medicinal purposes.
+Also known as the Old American Well, the discovery was among the earliest commercial oil wells in the United States.

 Although oil would not be drilled for – and found – in Pennsylvania until three decades later, launching America’s petroleum industry, Kentucky claims the first oil gusher.